Abderrazak Hamdallah: Al Hilal (loan)

+Return to Al Shabab

+On 17 February 2026, Hamdallah scored six goals and provided one assist in a 13–0 thrashing of Al-Tadamun in the GCC Champions League.
+With this performance, he became the foreign player with the most goal contributions for Saudi clubs in international competitions (38), breaking the previous record held by Marcelo Camacho, and bringing his total contributions to 40 with the team (33 goals and 7 assists).

+Al-Taawoun

+In June 2026, Hamdallah signed a one-year deal with Al-Taawoun.
+Two months later, on 19 August, he scored his first goal for the club from a penalty in a 3–0 away victory over Damac in the King's Cup.

 International career

 On 22 December 2009, Hamdallah was called up to the Morocco national under-23 team for a week long training camp.
 On 13 December 2010, Hamdallah scored a goal against Libya's Under-23 team in the first game for Morocco in the 2010 UNAF U-23 Tournament, as Morocco went on to win the game 4–0.
 On 18 December 2010, Hamdallah scored in a 2–1 victory against Cameroon's Under-23 team.

-On 9 June 2013, Hamdallah scored his first goal for the Morocco national team.
-He retired from international duty in November 2019.
-On 14 February, Hamdallah announced his readiness to carry the Moroccan national team shirt without any conditions.
+On 29 February 2012, Hamdallah made his senior international debut for the Morocco national team in a 2–0 friendly win over Burkina Faso.
+On 9 June 2013, he scored his first goal for Morocco in a 3–0 friendly win over Niger.
+He announced his retirement from international duty in November 2019.

+On 14 February 2022, Hamdallah announced his readiness to carry the Moroccan national team shirt without any conditions.
 On 6 November 2022, Hamdallah apologized to the Moroccan public for his behavior that got him terminated from representing the national team.

-On 10 November 2022, he was named in Morocco's 26-man squad for the 2022 FIFA World Cup in Qatar.
+Four days later, he was named in Morocco's 26-man squad for the 2022 FIFA World Cup in Qatar.

+At the 2025 FIFA Arab Cup, Hamdallah scored once and provided an assist in a 3–0 semi-final victory over the United Arab Emirates.
+On 18 December 2025, he netted a late equalizer and the extra-time winner in the final against Jordan, securing a 3–2 triumph.
+He subsequently announced his retirement from international football after the tournament.